 Law firm cybersecurity continues to evolve.
 This is more than just a technology issue or an added clause in the retainer agreement—it’s one of the biggest risks that law firms will face in 2019.
 Cybersecurity is part of doing business, and pressure from clients is causing firms to invest and focus more on cybersecurity and its concomitant risk management.

-In this webinar, attendees will hear from a panel of law firm professionals, information security experts and IT professionals who will discuss the current security landscape at law firms.
-The discussion will cover law firms' responsibility to manage cybersecurity, including risk management, potential future threats and steps firms should take today to ensure the security of their firms' and clients' data.
-The panel will also briefly highlight current security legislation and regulation highlights.
+Attendees will hear from a panel of law firm professionals, information security experts and IT professionals who will discuss the current security landscape at law firms.
+The discussion will cover law firms’ responsibility to manage cybersecurity, including risk management, potential future threats and steps firms should take today to ensure the security of their firms’ and clients’ data.

 • The state of law firm data security today